loader picture

 How to avoid being late?

-How to Avoid Missing Your Ship
+How to Avoid Missing Your Vessel

 Pay attention to the time.